rocknsm/rock/README.md

   *  16GB (You can get away with 8GB, but it won't collect for long.)
 *  Storage
   *  256GB, with 200+ of that dedicated to `/data`.
 Honestly, throw everything you can at it.
 The higher the IOPS the better.
+*  Network
+  *  The system needs at least 2 network interfaces, one for management and one for collection.

 **GOLDEN RULE:** If you throw hardware at it, ROCK will use it.
 It will require some tuning to do so, but we'll be documenting that soon enough.